International Study Centre

 If you are unable to travel for the start of term, you can start your programme virtually from home.

-We offer an online preparation course, Prepare for Success, to help you gain a head-start before you start your academic programme.
-This is currently only available for the January 2021 intake.
+We offer an online preparation course, Prepare for Success, to help you gain a head-start before you start your academic programme in Autumn 2021.

 Lancaster University International Study Centre offers a range of programmes for international students, depending on your level of study.
 These prepare you to enter the degree programme of your choice.